 Saint Valentine was a sympathetic, third century Roman priest put to death because he believed in love.
 Emperor Claudius II was a cold-hearted, mean man and believed that single men were better equipped to be soldiers than those with families, more specifically with wives.
 Due to this crazy belief, he forbids marriage for young men.
 The valiant St. Valentine realized how unjust this was and continued to secretly marry young lovers.
 It is said that imprisoned, before being put to death, St. Valentine sent the first “valentine” greeting.
 He supposedly fell in love with the jailor’s daughter, who often visited him.
 He concluded the romantic greeting with “from your valentine” which is still used till this day.
 We celebrate February 14th because that was the day St. Valentine was executed.

 Whether this is true or not and I believe it to be true, I don’t see how Valentine’s Day has turned into what it is today.
-Girls everywhere are upset like my younger self because they don’t have a valentine.
+Females everywhere are upset, like my younger self because they don’t have a valentine.
 If they do have a valentine, there is so much added pressure placed on the other person to deliver the Valentine’s Day of their dreams.
-I am guilty of building up the day so much only to be let down, why do we do this?
+I am also guilty of building up the day only to be let down.
+Why do we do this?
 Asking ourselves, will I get flowers?
 Will I get jewelry?
 Where will we go to dinner?
 What should I wear?
-Why doesn’t Hallmark have the perfect card for how I’m feeling?
-And my all-time favorite (sense the sarcasm?), will I get engaged?
+Will I fit that dress?
+Does Hallmark have the perfect card for how I’m feeling?
+My all-time favorite (sense the sarcasm?), will I get engaged?
 Gag me with a spoon.
 (Valley Girl reference.
 Anyone?- see SJP?)

 I believe what we fail to realize and what makes me upset, is the same time and effort put into all the preparation for this one specific day, could also be placed on any day.
 I think some people might hold off expressing feelings, showing their gratitude for their lover, gift giving, and all those good things until Valentine’s Day.
 You know if you want, Valentine’s Day could be any day.
 I believe Valentine’s Day should be all the time, minus the fancy name.
 I understand many people are busy.
 Our society is very busy and maybe because Valentine’s Day is a recognized holiday, you are able to take a break to celebrate, but this goes to the point that I made earlier, be spontaneous!
 There is no need to hold all of your cards until Valentine’s Day.
 If you are in love, every day is like a holiday.
 If you aren’t in a relationship, do not feel bad on this one silly day.
 This Valentine’s Day is not going to define you.
 It really means nothing!
 Everyone else is acting super-duper lovey because they didn’t find the time to do it every other day of the year.
 You are actually better off.

 I do not think St. Valentine chose to put his life in jeopardy for us to pull out the big guns, demonstrating our love only for one day.
-He was a romantic, he loved love much like I do and felt like there should be no restrictions when it comes to love.
+He was a romantic, he loved love (much like I do) and felt like there should be no restrictions when it came to love.
 May we think of St. Valentine this whole month, this whole year and not just this Valentine’s Day.
 Tomorrow buy your loved one flowers, make a nice homemade meal, tonight tell them how you feel.
 Love today, love tomorrow, next week… go on and spread that love!

 Sorry if this sounds bitter at all, blame Mr. Howell/Howe 🙂